{

 }

-To avoid multiple compilations, we have to use PreparedStatement.
+To avoid this, use PreparedStatement.

-PreparedStatement in jdbc
+PreparedStatement in JDBC

-This Statement uses to execute multiple SQL queries like insert, update, and delete operations multiple times.
+PreparedStatement is used to execute multiple SQL queries like insert, update, and delete operations multiple times.

-if there are multiple queries with different input values, the query is compiled (parsed and create a plan) for the first time and execution will be happened for different values multiple times by using the same plan at the database level.This improves the performances as compared to Statement .
+For example, if there are multiple queries with different input values, the query is compiled (parsed and create a plan) for the first time and execution will be happened for different values multiple times by using the same plan at the database level.This improves the performances as compared to Statement .

 we can use this for dynamic queries and dynamic input values are accepted.
-The same query takes the values as placeholder(?,?,?).

 PreparedStatement pstmt = null;